joken-elixir/joken/README.md

 return a tuple containing the conn and a binary representing the 401 response.
 If it's a map, it's turned into json, otherwise, it is returned as is.

+- `token` (option): a function used to return the token to verify.
+By default, the [Bearer authentication scheme in the Authorization header](https://tools.ietf.org/html/rfc6750) is used, but if your token happens to be stored somewhere else, you can set `token` to a function that will return the token to use instead.

 When using this with per route options you must pass a private map of options to the route.
 The keys that Joken will look for in that map are: